 As is the case with most other intracranial pathology, MRI is the investigation of choice for the diagnosis and characterization of meningiomas.
 When appearance and location are typical, the diagnosis can be made with a very high degree of certainty.
 In some instances, however, the appearances are atypical and careful interpretation is needed to make a correct preoperative diagnosis.

 Meningiomas typically appear as extra-axial masses with a broad dural base.
-They are usually homogeneous and well circumscribed, although many variants are encountered.
+They are usually homogeneous and well-circumscribed, although many variants are encountered.
 It seems that the signal intensity of meningiomas on T2-weighted images correlates with the histological subtypes 29.

 Signal characteristics of typical meningiomas include: